mdzinic06/05-Sitzplan2025-dzim/README.md

 Doing this with the help of the Unity API https://docs.unity3d.com/6000.2/Documentation/ScriptReference/index.html and with other platforms and obviously ChatGPT but I am trying not to use the AI that much.

+## Important information

+if you delete for a reason ur Sample Scene (Main Scene) you don't have to create a new project, just simply type the whole filename of the new Scene.
+In my Case ist was MainScene.unity.meta and it worked perfectly!